rsksmart/bips/BIP-R10.md

 This BIP represents a soft-fork since it is based on Segwit script versioning system.
 Transactions containing the COUNT_ACKS opcode are non-standard to old implementations, which will (typically) not relay them nor include them in blocks.
 Witness P2SH addresses can be used to allow the propagation of transactions that use COUNT_ACKS.

 Miners that do not soft-fork and do not include non-standard transactions are not affected, since no consensus rule is added to the block header or coinbase validation.
-Miners that do not soft-fork but include non-standard transactions provided that can be delivered by external (possibly malicious) users can be attacked so that their blocks are not accepted by the majority of miners.
+Miners that do not soft-fork but include non-standard transactions that can be delivered by external (possibly malicious) users can be attacked so that their blocks are not accepted by the majority of miners.

 This BIP will be deployed using a standard majority threshold (as used in previous soft-forks) and will use the version bits to mark miners acks (as defined in BIPn).